-Water is provided to ALF's proposed cultivation operation from a groundwater well, located at Latitude 38.808661 and Longitude -122.488317 (via google maps imagery).
-The well will pump water to the four 2,500-gallon water tanks (one being steel/fiber glass) through aboveground irrigation lines.
+Water is provided to RHG's proposed cultivation operation from a groundwater well, located at Latitude 38.5902 and Longitude -122.3537 (via google maps imagery).
+The well was drilled in 2015.
+The well will pump water to the two 5,000-gallon steel/fiber glass water tanks through underground irrigation lines.
 Water will then go to the plants using highly efficient drip irrigation.
 Water lines are a combination of PVC piping, black poly tubing, and drip lines.
 The water storage tanks will be equipped with float valves to prevent overflow and runoff of irrigation water when full.
 Additionally, safety valves will be equipped to supply lines in case the flow of water needs to be stopped in an emergency situation.
 A meter compliant with Title 23, Division 3, Chapter 2.7 of the California Code of Regulations will be attached to the water system and all data will be recorded and maintained for a 5-year duration minimum.
 All records will be made available to all interested state and county departments upon request.